Michael Swango: Murders

+On January 20, 1985, Swango accepted a job at the Fisher-Titus Medical Center in Norwalk, Ohio.
+He had worked only 52 hours over a five-day period before hospital officials learned of his past and pulled his privileges.
+During the five-day period, he examined 52 patients and did not present any problems.
+Fisher-Titus officials said they did not know of Swango's past when they hired him.

+On August 23, 1985, Swango was convicted of aggravated battery for poisoning co-workers.
+He was sentenced to five years' imprisonment.
+Swango's conviction led to recriminations at OSU.
+A scathing review by law school dean James E. Meeks concluded that the hospital should have called in the police, and also revealed several glaring shortcomings in its initial investigation of Swango.
+Nonetheless, it was another decade before OSU conceded it should have called in outside investigators.
+Prosecutors in Franklin County, Ohio (where Columbus is located) also considered bringing charges of murder and attempted murder against Swango, but they decided against it for lack of physical evidence.

 In 1989, Swango was released from prison.
 He worked as a counselor at the state career development center in Newport News, Virginia.
 However, he was forced out after being caught working on a scrapbook of disasters on work time.
 Swango then worked as a laboratory technician in Newport News for ATICoal (which later became Vanguard Energy, a division of CITA Logistics).
 During his time there, several employees sought medical attention with complaints of persistent and increasing stomach pains.
 Around this time, Swango met Kristin Lynn Kinney, a nurse at Riverside Hospital.
 The couple fell in love and planned to marry.
 He was employed until 1991, when he resigned his position to seek out a new position as a doctor.